alexchristison/Project2_Move_Groove/README.md

 # RUNS + MUSIC (Aka, Moove & Groove)

-### The purpose of the webapp is to allow users to input a run they did, and once that is entered they can enter music they listend to on the run.
+### The purpose of my webapp is to allow users to input a run they did, and the original intent was that once that run was entered they could then enter music they listend to on the run.
+However, as the app development evolved the music component became slightly more ancillary.
+One pivot that resulted was the inclusion of the user being able to add comments to a run.

+### The idea for this webapp came about due to the fact I enjoy running and listening to music on my runs.
+In fact, I have a spreadsheet with every run I've done since July 11, 2006.
+When I did GA's Product Management Immersive in early 2015 I envision creating a webapp like this someday, and eight years later it's coming to pass.

 #### USER STORIES:
 ##### As a user I want ...